kunal1218/Ninofi/STRIPE_CONNECT_README.md

 # Stripe Connect Integration

-This document provides a comprehensive guide for the Stripe Connect integration in your Mavu contracting application.
+This document provides a comprehensive guide for the Stripe Connect integration in your Ninofi contracting application.

 ## Overview